anna-vee/tinytapeout-timer-two-digit-/docs/info.md

 -->

 ## How it works

-Two digit timer
+Once the switch is flipped, the display decreases by 1 with every 6000000 ticks of the 100khz clock, or 1 minute, until it reaches 0.
 ## How to test

-Press button until desired number of minutes, flip the switch, wait till it reachs 0.
+Access The Wokwi Simulation With This Link: https://wokwi.com/projects/455966163101749249 Make sure the switch is turned off.
+Then press the button until the display shows the desired number of minutes you want to time.
+Then flip the switch and watch it count down to 0!
 ## External hardware

-2+ digit seven seg display, button, switch
+The circuit uses a 2+ digit common cathode seven seg display, a button, and a 3 pin switch.